theatlantic/django-nested-admin/README.rst

 **django-nested-admin** is a project that makes it possible to nest admin inlines (that is, to define inlines on InlineModelAdmin classes).
-It is compatible with Django 1.8+ and Python versions 2.7 and 3.4+ and works with or without Grappelli.
-When Grappelli is not installed it allows Grappelli-like drag-and-drop functionality.
+This is a fork is compatible with Django 2.0.

 Installation
 ============